OlegCheban/telegram.flashcards.bot/README.md

 #### Help
 ```
 1. Basic commands for finding flashcards
-/f - suggests the most popular flashcards
+'/f' - suggests the most popular flashcards
-/f <value> - finds specific flashcard by input value
+'/f <value>' - finds a specific flashcard by input value
 Additional flashcard functional options:
-   - ability to add flashcard to your profile for learning.
-Use "add to learn" button.
+   - The ability to add flashcard to your profile for learning.
+Use the "add to learn" button.
-   - ability to exclude already known flashcards from learning.
-Use "exclude" button.
+   - The ability to exclude already known flashcards from learning.
+Use the "exclude" button.

 2. Swiper
 Swiper allows you to easily navigate through all of your flashcards
-/s - displays flashcards added by the user to their profile
+'/s' - displays flashcards added by the user to their profile
-/s <value> - displays flashcards containing input value (english word)
+'/s <value>' - displays flashcards containing the input value (English word)
-/s <percentile> - displays flashcards by percentile of learning
+'/s <percentile>' - displays flashcards by percentile of learning.
+Possible values: 0, 14, 28,
-    Possible values: 0, 14, 28, 42, 57, 71, 85, 100
+    42, 57, 71, 85, 100.
 You can specify both parameters (value and percentile).
 Order doesn't matter.
 Additional options:
-   - ability to reset learning statistics for flashcards which were already learned (100% progress).
+   - The ability to reset learning statistics for flashcards which were already learned (100% progress).
-     Use "reset progress" button;
+     Use the "reset progress" button;
-   - ability to add the most significant flashcards to the next learning session.
+   - The ability to add the most significant flashcards to the next learning session.
-     Use "boost priority" button;
+     Use the "boost priority" button;
-   - ability to see examples of usage.
-Use "example of usage" button.
+   - The ability to see examples of usage.
+Use the "example of usage" button.

 3. Exercises
 Bot has several kinds of exercises which help you learn flashcards
-/l to start learning
+'/l' to start learning
-/e to enable exercises
+'/e' to enable exercises
-/d to disable exercises
+'/d' to disable exercises

 4. Watering session (repeat your learned flashcards and pick correct translation before time runs out)
-/w to start watering session
+'/w' to start the watering session

 5. Others commands
-/ni <min> - changes random flashcards notifications interval (default 60 min)
+'/ni <min>' - changes the random flashcards notifications interval (default 60 min)
-/fq <min> - changes flashcards quantity for training (default 5 flashcards)
+'/fq <min>' -  changes the number of flashcards for training (default 5 flashcards)
-/wt <seconds> - changes watering session reply time (default 5 seconds)
+'/wt <seconds>' - changes the watering session reply time (default 5 seconds)
-/ed <value> - finds flashcard from your profile by input value (english word) and suggests to change translation
+'/ed <value>' - finds a flashcard from your profile by input value (English word) and suggests changing the translation
-/h displays help
+'/h' - displays a list of available commands and options, along with brief descriptions of what each command does

 6. Bot sends notifications:
    - spaced repetition notifications.
-     Bot sends only learned flashcards on the 2nd, 3rd, 7th, 14th, 30th and 90th day.
+     The bot sends only learned flashcards on the 2nd, 3rd, 7th, 14th, 30th and 90th day.
      At each stage, you can reset flashcard to learn again;
    - random flashcards notifications.
 ```